 “The content of the BoQ changed during the GMP Process, resulting in an increase in costs of €158.3m”.

 This finding demonstrates that maybe it wasn’t the Main Contractor that was wrong; it demonstrates that there were fundamental issues with how the Client’s appointed party priced the project.
-There are a number of likely reasons for this:
+There are a number of likely reasons for this:- Inadequate Design

 The NCH Design Team comprises of some of the best designers in Ireland.
 These companies are household names with some great individuals among them.
 However, big ships turn slowly and speaking from experience, their deliverables in this new era of Digital Construction can sometimes leave a lot to be desired.